dhairyab0069/abiogenesis/README.md

 # Abiogenesis Simulation

-This project simulates the process of abiogenesis(from a layman's perspective) - the natural process by which life arises from non-living matter.
-The simulation focuses on modeling chemical reactions, molecular interactions, and evolutionary processes in a primordial soup environment.
+This project simulates the process of abiogenesis(from a layman's perspective) - the process by which life arises from non-living matter.
+The simulation focuses on simple modeling chemical reactions, molecular interactions, and evolutionary processes in a primordial soup environment.

 ## Project Structure